What’s your friend or loved one’s cancer survival rate?

 Thomas Sult, MD, a medical educator and author of Just Be Well, boils it down:

-“As Mark Twain said, ‘There are lies, damn lies and statistics.’
+“As Mark Twain said, ‘There are three kinds of lies: lies, damned lies, and statistics’.
 Statistics are about groups of people, not individuals.
 If I were to tell you that you had an 80 percent chance of a five-year survival, what does that even mean?
 It certainly does not mean you’ll be 80 percent alive in five years.
 It’s a meaningless number.”

 - Pause.
 Then take time to face your feelings.